django-cms/django-cms/docs/how_to/extending_page_title.rst

 =============================

-To access a page extension in page templates you can simply access the approriate related_name field that is now available on the Page object.
+To access a page extension in page templates you can simply access the appropriate related_name field that is now available on the Page object.

 As per the normal related_name naming mechanism, the appropriate field to access is the same as your ``PageExtension`` model name, but lowercased.
 Assuming